MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/customize-your-organization-theme.md

   - **Logo image**: Choose whether to use an image from a URL or to upload an image.
 If you use a URL, please ensure that the URL uses HTTPS and is 200 x 30 pixels of any format of any size.
 You may upload a logo under 10 KB that is 200 x 30 pixels in JPG, PNG, GIF, or SVG format .

   - **URL for a clickable logo**: You may use your logo in the navigation bar as a link to any company resource.
-Here you may enter the URL for the logo, starting with http:// or https://.
+You may enter the URL for the logo here, starting with http:// or https://.
 This is optional.

   - **Background image**: Select the image and upload your own JPG, PNG, or GIF with a resolution of 1366 x 50 pixels, no larger than 15 KB.
 The background image appears in the top navigation bar on every page.